adryeeel/animated-form/README.md

 # animated-form
-This is a small project developed from a form with some animations done in CSS.
+This is a small project developed from a form with some animations made in CSS.